bjpfox/co2-tracker/README.md

 ### Structure of web app
 The app will comprise the following pages / features:
 * User sign up page
 * Ability to add new emissions 'events'
 * Ability to edit / delete previously entered data
-* Ability to use pre-loaded emissions data, or to manually enter own emissions rates
+* Ability to use pre-loaded emission rates, or to manually enter own emissions rates
 * Ability to view a simple dashboard summary of results

-### Extensions
-If time I may add some of the following:
-* Ability to export data as csv file
-* Ability to share results with friends/family
-* Comparison / benchmarking against others
-* Interface with an external API - if it makes sense, e.g. carbon offsets
-* Store images using AWS S3
-* Add some JS, e.g. form validation
-* Ability to import data from csv
-* Mobile friendly
-* Provide as an external API
-* Ability to interact with the chart, e.g. change time period

-### Challenges
-* How to do the visualisation, such as a pie chart or line graph?
-Explore using Google Chart tools (uses JS)

-### Things to think about
-* Can OOP be used here?
-What objects would make sense?
-    * Emissions event
-        * Methods: ?
-    * User
-        * Methods: create_new_event(), edit_event(), delete_event()?

-### Design decisions to make
-*

 ### User stories
 As a user, I want to: